pay360/mobilesdk-ios/README.md

 ## Making a Payment

 The PaypointSDK will evaluate all parameters injected into a payment for their presence and validity.
-These methods are exposed as public API and are available if you want to validate inline with the UI.
+These methods are exposed as public API and are available if you want to validate inline with your UI.

 At this point, you should have an instance of PPOCredentials ready.
 If you do not, please see 'Mock Authorise Client Call' above.
 If you choose to validate an instance of PPOCredentials at this stage, there is public API available, which looks like the following: